clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Resistant dextrin powder – fuel for your gut bacteria

-Resistant dextrin belongs to the group of resistant starches (RS4) and serves as a valuable source of fiber for the body.
-It is not digested in the small intestine but goes directly to the colon, where it serves as food for gut bacteria and contributes to the production of short-chain fatty acids.
+Resistant dextrin belongs to the group of resistant starches (RS4) and serves as a valuable source of fibre for the body.
+It is not digested in the small intestine, but passes directly into the large intestine, where it serves as food for gut bacteria and contributes to the formation of short-chain fatty acids.

-The slightly sweet-tasting powder can be easily stirred into drinks and foods, making it simple to increase your daily fiber intake.
+The mildly sweet-tasting powder can be easily stirred into drinks and foods, making it easier to increase your daily fibre intake.

 What is resistant dextrin?
 The different types of resistant starch

-Resistant dextrin belongs to the group of resistant starches known for being indigestible in the small intestine.
-As a result, they act like soluble fiber and contribute to normal bowel function as part of a high-fiber diet.
+Resistant dextrin belongs to the group of resistant starches, which are characterised by their indigestibility in the small intestine.
+As a result, they act like soluble fibre and, as part of a high-fibre diet, contribute to normal bowel function.

 There are five main types of resistant starch:

-• RS1: This resistant starch is physically inaccessible because it is enclosed in seeds, legumes and unprocessed whole grain products.
+• RS1: This resistant starch is physically inaccessible because it is enclosed in seeds, legumes, and unprocessed whole grains.
 The cell walls of these foods prevent its digestion, making it resistant.

-• RS2: Due to its special structure, this starch remains inaccessible to digestive enzymes.
-It is found in foods such as green bananas and high-amylose corn starch.
+• RS2: This starch remains out of reach for digestive enzymes because of its special structure.
+It is found, among other things, in green bananas and high-amylose corn starch.
 Amylose consists of long, unbranched chains that are difficult to break down, which keeps the starch resistant.

 • RS3: This type of resistant starch forms when starchy foods, such as pasta, are cooked and then cooled.
 The underlying process, known as retrogradation, causes dissolved starch to restructure as it cools, making it harder to digest.